nedroden/DraiWiki/readme.md

 ## 2. Installation
 ### 2.1.
 Server requirements
 #### 2.1.1.
 Minimum
-* PHP 7.1+ with the PDO and Fileinfo extensions enabled
+* PHP 7.1+ with the PDO, SimpleXML and Fileinfo extensions enabled
 * MariaDB / MySQL (tested on MariaDB 10.1.25)
 * Composer
 * NPM